Rent safe and private dog parks hosted by locals

 Secondary infections

-In some cases, the sting site can become infected, particularly if your dog scratches or licks the area excessively.
+In some cases, the bee sting site can become infected.
+This might be more likely if your dog scratches or licks the area excessively.

 Stings in sensitive areas are more risky

-Bee stings in sensitive areas such as the mouth, throat, or eyes can cause additional complications — like swelling that interfers with breathing — not to mention significant discomfort.
+Bee stings in sensitive areas such as the mouth, throat, or eyes can cause additional complications, like swelling that interferes with breathing.
+These stings also cause more severe discomfort that can limit your dog's typical activities.

 Multiple stings create a greater risk of complications

-If your dog is stung multiple times, it increases the risk of a more severe reaction, especially in smaller dogs or those with underlying health issues.
+If your dog is stung multiple times, the increased volume of venom increases the risk of a more severe reaction.
+These complications are most serious in smaller dogs and those with underlying health issues.

 Bee stings can make dogs fearful of the environment where they were stung

-Here's how you can safely remove a bee stinger from your dog:
+Follow these steps to safely remove a bee stinger from your dog.

 • Locate the stinger: Look for the stinger on your dog's skin.
 It appears as a tiny black or dark brown protrusion at the sting site.